 Since school buses transport our most precious cargo, they are equipped with more safety equipment and must adhere to stricter standards than any other vehicle on the road.
 NHTSA has established several standards to maintain a high level of school bus safety.
 These standards include special passenger crash protection, better brakes, warning lights, special mirrors, swing-out stop arms, emergency exits, and rollover and fuel system protections.
 These standards focus on human, vehicle and environmental variables that affect school bus safety levels.
 The National Highway Traffic Safety Administration (NHTSA) says, "School buses are the safest form of ground transportation."
 Every day, our nation's 440,000 public school buses transport more than 23.5 million children to and from school and school-related activities.
 The safety record is impressive: American students are nearly eight times safer riding in a school bus than with their own parents and guardians in cars.
 National Conference of State Legislatures School Bus Safety

-Seat belts are not required in school buses because research by the Department of Transportation and others determined compartmentalization was a better solution.
+Seat belts were not required in school buses prior to 2018 because research by the Department of Transportation and others determined compartmentalization was a better solution.
 The interior of a school bus uses a design called ‘compartmentalization’.
 The purpose of this design is to minimize the impact and injury on students should a collision occur.
-Think of the bus as an egg carton which is designed to protect the eggs (students).
+Think of the bus as an egg carton which is designed to protect the contents (students).
 To achieve this, the seats are made with high backs with padding on the front and back made from impact absorbing material.
 These seats have strong anchorage and are spaced closely together to create compartments.
 The premise of this design, backed by vast amounts of continuing research, is that if a collision were to occur, these special compartments would absorb the impact dispersing it throughout the entire body as opposed to solely the head and neck.
 For this reason, the compartmentalization model is generally more favored than the seat belt model.
 It is for this reason the driver insists on their students sitting correctly. i.e. seat to seat – back to back.

 Compartmentalization, once it has done its energy absorbing job, leaves the student free to escape the bus.
 Seat belts could leave students strapped in, upside down or unconscious in burning or flooding buses.